Alcohol and Other Drugs

 Equity & Compliance

 The University of Colorado Boulder is committed to maintaining a positive learning, working, and living environment free from discrimination and harassment.
-The Office of Institutional Equity and Compliance (OIEC) addresses all claims of sexual misconduct, harassment and/or discrimination, or related retaliation by students, staff or faculty pursuant to the University of Colorado Sexual Misconduct, Intimate Partner Violence and Stalking Policy, the University of Colorado Boulder Policy on Protected-Class Discrimination and Harassment, and the University of Colorado Policy on Conflict of Interest in Cases of Amorous Relationships.
+The Office of Institutional Equity and Compliance (OIEC) addresses all claims of sexual misconduct, harassment and/or discrimination, or related retaliation by students, staff and faculty under the University of Colorado Sexual Misconduct, Intimate Partner Violence and Stalking Policy, the University of Colorado Boulder Policy on Protected-Class Discrimination and Harassment, and the University of Colorado Policy on Conflict of Interest in Cases of Amorous Relationships.
 The university is committed to addressing concerns and taking appropriate action against those found in violation of these policies.

 To learn more about university policy or the role and programs offered by OIEC, please visit the Office of Institutional Equity and Compliance website or call 303-492-2127.